asia-pacific-energy-research-centre/Energy-Model/Demand Models/Industry/README.md

 - Compute historical GDP per capita, consumption per capita and take natural logs for regression.
 - Compute projected GDP per capita and take natural logs for regression.
 #### 4.RunRegressions.py
-- Compute projected consumption per capita with linear regression of historical consumption per capita and historical GDP per capita.
+- Run regressions using historical and future values created in previous steps.
+- This file calls functions created in `RegressionFunctions.py`.

+#### RegressionFunctions.py
+File containing user-created functions to:
-- Run regression for all economies.
+- Generate linear regression model for all 21 economies.
+- Generate predicted consumption for all 21 economies.
-- Plot historical and projected consumption per capita result for all economies.
+- Plot historical and projected consumption per capita result for all 21 economies.

 ### data folder
 Each file has data for all economies unless else specified.